-Reasonable Assurance Engagements offer a high level of scrutiny over the subject matter and allows the Verifier to be able to positively conclude whether, based on the procedures performed and evidence obtained, the subject matter, in all material respects, meets the criteria of the engagement; in this case that the bond meets either the Pre-Issuance or Post-Issuance Requirements of Climate Bonds Standard, depending on the relevant phase of the certification process.
+Reasonable Assurance Engagements offer a high level of scrutiny over the subject matter and allows the Verifier to be able to positively conclude whether, based on the procedures performed and evidence obtained, the subject matter, in all material respects, meets the criteria of the engagement; in this case that the bond, loan or other debt instrument meets either the Pre-Issuance or Post-Issuance Requirements of Climate Bonds Standard, depending on the relevant phase of the certification process.

-Assurance procedures must be conducted in accordance with the International Standard on Assurance Engagements 3000 (ISAE 3000): Assurance Engagements other than Audits or Reviews of Historical Financial Information, or an equivalent standard for assurance engagements.
+Assurance procedures must be conducted in accordance with the International Standard on Assurance Engagements 3000 (ISAE 3000): Assurance Engagements other than Audits or Reviews of Historical Financial Information, or an equivalent standard for assurance engagements which has been endorsed by the Climate Bonds Standard Board.